Harrison Bader Player Props: Yankees vs. Athletics

 Harrison Bader At The Plate

-- Bader has two doubles, two triples, six home runs and three walks while batting .255.
+- Bader is hitting .246 with two doubles, two triples, six home runs and three walks.

-- Bader has picked up a hit in 20 of 31 games this year, with multiple hits six times.

-- In 19.4% of his games this year, he has hit a long ball, and 5.2% of his trips to the dish.
+- He has hit a long ball in 18.8% of his games this season, and 5% of his chances at the plate.

-- Bader has had an RBI in 11 games this year (35.5%), including eight multi-RBI outings (25.8%).
-He has also driven in three or more of his team's runs in two contests.
+- Bader has had at least one RBI in 34.4% of his games this season (11 of 32), with two or more RBI eight times (25.0%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.